 Tips to enjoy a day trip to Samaria Gorge

 Tip #1: Choose your hiking day wisely.
-Think twice about hiking here in the peak summer months of June, July and August.
-I’m saying this from experience – I suffered from severe heat exhaustion days prior on the nearby Paleochora to Sougia trail.
+The best time to visit Samaria Gorge is in the months of May, September and October.
+Plan your visit carefully if you are thinking about hiking here in the peak summer months of June, July and August.
+I’m saying this from experience – I suffered from severe heat exhaustion days prior walking on the nearby Paleochora to Sougia trail.
 If you’ve ever been to Greece in the summer then you get it.
-That heat is no joke.
+The heat can be ferocious.
 And if you haven’t, well you’ve been warned!

 Tip #2: Plan the ferry trip.
 Putting a bit of thought into your ferry planning is well worth it.
 Make sure to check ferry schedules prior – especially if you do not plan to stay in Agia Roumeli after you’ve completed the hike.